 The pandemic idealised office base work.
 For many people return to the office was impractical or even banned.
 Added to this home started to feel like a prison with limited personal interaction, many of the things we do outside of the home closed and travel restricted.
 People have a tendency to long for something they had before, so in many employees’ minds the office became idealised and return to the office seen as a solution to all of their issues.
 However the office is a far from ideal work environment with meeting overload, lots of interruptions, less than perfect communication and the drudge of the daily commute.
 It seems very likely that the eventual return to offices will be quickly followed by an increased demand to work remotely as employees appreciate how good it was working from home.

 Most people’s bets are on a hybrid model being the future of office work, with employees working remotely 3 or 4 days per week and going into offices for the remaining days.
 I’m not convinced this is a viable model.
 There are better ways of doing this while maintaining the social contact and collaborative working that both businesses and employees crave.
+See our analysis of the future of work.

 How to adapt to remote work